Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 8. Both XAF and XOF currencies are referred to as the CFA franc.

-Travel Ideas and Money Tips for Gabon
+Travel money for Gabon

 Gabon is a country located on the west coast of Central Africa, known for its diverse wildlife and natural beauty.
 The country has 13 national parks and reserves, which are home to a wide variety of wildlife, including gorillas, chimpanzees, elephants, and many bird species.